 Chamber music has also been a vital part of Ayane's musical career, and her interests have led her to appearances at numerous festivals including the Marlboro Music Festival, the Caramoor Center for Music and the Arts, the Olympic Music Festival, and the Ravinia Festival.
 She is a founding member of the Aizuri Quartet, the 2017-18 Quartet-in-Residence at the Metropolitan Museum of Art, grand prize winner of the 2018 MPrize Chamber Arts Competition, and first prize winner of the 2017 Osaka International Chamber Music Competition.
 The quartet has proved to be a multi-faceted group, commissioning and touring works by world-renowned composers such as Caroline Shaw, Yevgeniy Sharlat, Paul Wiancko, Lembit Beecher, and Gabriella Smith, as well as pushing the boundaries of unique and thoughtful programming.
-Their debut CD “Blueprinting” was recently released on New Amsterdam Records, a record of works by the aformentioned composers.
-Her passion for chamber music has also blossomed in the form of the viola/cello duo “Ayane & Paul”, and eclectic string trio “Bird’s Eye Trio”, both known also for their creative programming and intimate connections with their audience.
+Their debut CD “Blueprinting” was recently released on New Amsterdam Records, a record of works by the aformentioned composers, and nominated for a GRAMMY.
+Her passion for chamber music has also blossomed in the form of the viola/cello duo “Ayane & Paul,” a duo that is known for their creative programming and intimate connections with their audience.
+Ayane is also a member of Quodlibet Ensemble, an early/modern music mixed ensemble.

 From 2012 to 2016, Ayane served as the principal violist of the Chamber Orchestra of Philadelphia.
 She is also a member of the IRIS Orchestra, and has played with notable ensembles such as the Jupiter Symphony Chamber Players, The Philadelphia Orchestra, East Coast Chamber Orchestra, Orpheus Chamber Orchestra, A Far Cry, and the Saint Paul Chamber Orchestra.

 Ayane is deeply grateful for the mentorship she received from her past teachers, Nobuko Imai, Kirsten Docter, Roberto Diaz, Misha Amory, and Michael Tree.
-Outside of music, she loves to perfect her pie baking skills, create fonts, go camping, and run into the ocean.
+Outside of music, she loves to perfect her pie baking skills, create fonts, go camping, and run into ocean waves.